 Protection of vested benefit.
 Once you are vested in your benefits under the Plan, you have an ownership right to those amounts.
-While you may not be able to immediately withdraw your vested benefits from the Plan due to the distribution restrictions described under Article 8 below, you generally will never lose your right to those vested amounts.
+While you may not be able to immediately withdraw your vested benefits from the Plan due to the distribution restrictions described under Article 9 below, you generally will never lose your right to those vested amounts.
 However, it is possible that your benefits under the Plan will decrease as a result of investment losses.
 If your benefits decrease because of investment losses, you will only be entitled to the vested amount in your account at the time of distribution.

 Exception to vesting schedule.
 The above vesting schedule no longer applies once you reach Normal Retirement Age under the Plan.
 Thus, if you are still employed with us at Normal Retirement Age, you will automatically become 100% vested in all contributions under the Plan.
 You also will be fully vested in your entire account balance (regardless of the Plan's vesting schedule) if the plan is terminated.
-In addition, if you die or become disabled while you are still employed with us, you will automatically become 100% vested.
+In addition, you will also automatically become 100% vested if, during your employment, you: